sjsu-library/unionist/_items/unionist--text-0084.md

 source: The Unionist
 subject: Miscellaneous Filler; Literary
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
 transcription: 'There are those to whom a sense of religion has come in storm and
-  tempest: there <br>are those whom it has summoned amid scenes of revelry and idle
+  tempest: there<br>are those whom it has summoned amid scenes of revelry and idle
-  vanity: there are <br>those, too, who have heard its ‘still small voice’ amid rural leisure and placid <br>contentment; but perhaps the knowledge which causeth not to err, is most <br>frequently impressed upon the mind during seasons of affliction;
+  vanity: there are<br>those, too, who have heard its ‘still small voice’ amid rural leisure and placid<br>contentment; but perhaps the knowledge which causeth not to err, is most<br>frequently impressed upon the mind during seasons of affliction;
-  and tears are <br>the softened showers which cause the seed of heaven to spring and take root in <br>the human breast.— <br><em>Walter Scott</em>'
+  and tears are<br>the softened showers which cause the seed of heaven to spring and take root in<br>the human breast.—<br><em>Walter Scott</em>'
 scholarlyNotes:
 commentary: 'This excerpt is still included in online quote data bases today.
 It encapsulates a Romantically-tinged understanding of spiritual individuality.
 It can be found